tktracker/IntuneDocs/intune/fundamentals/in-development.md

 ## Security

 ### Derived credentials support on Android COBO devices<!--4839592-->
 You'll be able to use derived credentials on Android Enterprise fully managed devices.
 Support will be included for retrieving a derived credential for Entrust Datacard, Intercede, and DISA Purebred.
 You'll be able to use a derived credential for app authentication, Wi-Fi, VPN, or S/MIME signing and/or encryption with apps that support it.

+### Use Antivirus policy to manage settings for Microsoft Defender Antivirus and the Windows Security experience<!--6131401 -->
+From the *Endpoint security* node, you’ll be able to configure settings for **Antivirus**.
+When you configure policy for Antivirus, you’ll define settings for your Windows 10 devices through two profile types:

+- Microsoft Defender Antivirus: Manage settings for cloud protection, Antivirus exclusions, remediation, scan options, and more.
+- Windows Security experience: Manage how users experience Windows Security settings on their devices.
+You’ll be able configure what end users can view in the Microsoft Defender Security center and the notifications they receive.

 <!-- ***********************************************-->
 ## Notices